Lisowczyks: Trial of Blood: the Dymitriad

-Lisowski's soldiers in Northern Russia (1612–13)
+Lisowski's soldiers in Northern Russia (1612–1613)

 In 1612, when the Polish occupation of the Moscow Kremlin had ended (see Polish–Muscovite War (1605–18)), loose Polish forces, which had fought under Lisowski, scattered over vast territory of the Tsardom of Russia, taking advantage of the so-called Time of Troubles.
 Exact whereabouts of Aleksander Jozef Lisowski at that time are unknown: the legendary leader most likely roamed across northern Russia, together with his men.

 After Russian recapture of Moscow, most of the Polish brigands headed to the area of Vologda.
-On September 22, 1612, the town was captured, looted and burned by the invaders commanded by Colonel Andrzej Nalewajko, who returned in December 13 of the same year.
+On September 22, 1612, the town was captured, looted, and burned by the invaders commanded by Colonel Andrzej Nalewajko, who returned in December 13 of the same year.
 On December 16, Poles burned the Spaso-Prilutsky Monastery, located near Vologda.

 On July 10, 1612, Poles captured Belozersk without fight.
 The town was looted, and its governor fled to Kirillov, hiding in the fortified Kirillo-Belozersky Monastery.
 Lisowski's men reached the monastery on August 20, but its siege did not begin until December 1612.
 Since Polish brigands, numbered at some 3000 men, did not have any artillery, they failed to capture the abbey with its stone walls.

 On December 12–15, 1612, a unit of Bobowski three times tried to capture the town of Kargopol, located on the left bank of the Onega River.
 On January 25, 1613, Poles led by Jakub Jacki attacked the town of Veliky Ustyug, but without success.

 In search of food and booty, Lisowski's soldiers moved further northwards, reaching as far as Yemetsk on the Yemtsa River, Solvychegodsk, Kholmogory, and Arkhangelsk.
 Solvychegodsk was captured and looted on January 22, 1613.
 The brigands stayed in the town for three days, and then headed towards Yemetsk, which is located 150 kilometers from Arkhangelsk.
 Its residents, aware of the danger, managed to fortify the town and arm themselves.
 The "Lithuanians", as they were commonly called, tried to attack the town from the Northern Dvina, but were repelled.
 A battle ensued, in which two Russian traitors were captured, and sent to Kholmogory, where they warned residents of a planned attack.

 The brigands, numbering some 1200 and commanded by Stanislaw Jasinski, appeared at Kholmogory on December 6, 1613.
 Again, they failed to capture the town, and decided to head to Arkhangelsk, which they unsuccessfully besieged between December 14–19, 1613.
 Jasinski and his soldiers then marched towards the Northern Dvina estuary and the White Sea shore.
-There, they captured Severodvinsk and burned Nikolo-Korelsky Monastery, after which they ransacked local villages, reaching as far as Karelia.
+There, they captured Severodvinsk and burned the Nikolo-Korelsky Monastery, after which they ransacked local villages, reaching as far as Karelia.